pancacake/pancacake/README.md

 ## Hi there👋
 I'm Bingxi _(Frank)_ Zhao, a keen learner about LLM Agent and Intelligent System.
 I'm looking forward to doing something that is _beneficial for the whole community_.
-- 👀 I’m specificcally interested in **LLM Agent** and **Human-Computer Interaction**.
-- 🌱 I’m currently seeking for PhD opportunities.
-- ⚡ Previously I've collaborate (and collaborating) with
-  - Prof. Jun Liu @ Lancaster University
-  - Prof. Jiangtao Gong @ Tshinghua University
-  - Prof. Bo Gao @ Beijing Jiaotong University
-- 📫 How to reach me: 23721035@bjtu.edu.cn
+- 📫 How to reach me: bingxizhao@bjtu.edu.cn
 <!--
 **pancacake/pancacake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.